pm studio world wide music news

 • British metalcore band Architects, consisting of Dan Searle (drums), Alex Dean (bass), Sam Carter (vocals) and Adam Christianson (guitar), premiered a new song “Everything Ends” on BBC Radio 1's New Music Show with Jack Saunders.

-The song is the fifth and final pre-release single from their upcoming eleventh studio album “The Sky, the Earth & All Between”. which is set to be released this Friday (February 28th) via Epitaph.
+The song is the fifth single from their upcoming eleventh studio album “The Sky, the Earth & All Between”, which is set to be released this Friday (February 28th) via Epitaph.

 The new album comprises 12 songs, featuring guest appearances from House of Protection and Amira Elfeky.